danielrosen29/Forecasting_Project/readme.md

 ```

 ![](rosen_daniel_forecasting_project_files/figure-gfm/unnamed-chunk-10-1.png)<!-- -->

 This data is highly variable.
 I think it will be a good idea to further
 aggregate to monthly averages.
 This will allow us to handle seasonality
 better and since we are predicting into the future and looking for
-general trends, monthly average predictions are likely better anyways as
+general trends, monthly average predictions are likely better explainers
-they give us a lower variance understanding of supply and demand.
-Let’s
+anyways, as they give us a lower variance understanding of supply and
-do that now.
+demand.
+Let’s do that now.

 ``` r
 aggregated_to_month <- as.data.frame(UK_power_ts) %>%